-Following successful completion of CLAS's Volunteer Training Programme; the purpose of this role is to support parents, carers and young people who are experiencing difficulties accessing legal advice and representation in the areas of Family, Child and Education law.
-You will join a team of experienced legal advisors responsible for providing legal advice via our telephone helpline.
+Your primary role will be to advise parents, carers and young people who are experiencing difficulties accessing legal advice and representation in the areas of Family, Child and Education law.
+You will join a team of experienced legal advisors responsible for providing legal advice via our low cost telephone helpline and email advice service.